Avient (NYSE:AVNT) Releases Q3 2021 Earnings Guidance

-A number of brokerages have weighed in on AVNT.
-Wells Fargo & Company increased their price target on Avient from $55.00 to $60.00 in a research note on Monday, May 3rd.
-Zacks Investment Research raised Avient from a hold rating to a buy rating and set a $58.00 price target on the stock in a research note on Wednesday, May 5th.
-Robert W. Baird increased their price target on Avient from $46.00 to $61.00 and gave the stock an outperform rating in a research note on Monday, May 3rd.
-Finally, Morgan Stanley increased their price target on Avient from $45.00 to $57.00 and gave the stock an equal weight rating in a research note on Wednesday, May 12th.
-Two investment analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
-Avient currently has an average rating of Buy and an average target price of $50.82.
+Avient (NYSE:AVNT) last announced its earnings results on Thursday, July 29th.
+The company reported $0.87 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.81 by $0.06.
+The company had revenue of $1.24 billion for the quarter, compared to analysts’ expectations of $1.11 billion.
+Avient had a net margin of 5.19% and a return on equity of 14.75%.
+The firm’s quarterly revenue was up 102.8% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $0.39 EPS.
+As a group, equities research analysts forecast that Avient will post 3.03 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, October 7th.
-Shareholders of record on Friday, September 17th will be given a $0.213 dividend.
-This represents a $0.85 annualized dividend and a yield of 1.72%.
-The ex-dividend date is Thursday, September 16th.
-Avient’s dividend payout ratio (DPR) is presently 49.13%.
+Several research analysts have recently weighed in on AVNT shares.
+Wells Fargo & Company boosted their price target on shares of Avient from $55.00 to $60.00 in a research report on Monday, May 3rd.
+Zacks Investment Research raised shares of Avient from a hold rating to a buy rating and set a $58.00 price target on the stock in a research report on Wednesday, May 5th.
+Robert W. Baird boosted their price target on shares of Avient from $46.00 to $61.00 and gave the company an outperform rating in a research report on Monday, May 3rd.
+Finally, Morgan Stanley upped their target price on shares of Avient from $45.00 to $57.00 and gave the company an equal weight rating in a research report on Wednesday, May 12th.
+Two analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
+The company currently has an average rating of Buy and a consensus target price of $50.82.

-In other Avient news, SVP Michael A. Garratt sold 5,347 shares of the firm’s stock in a transaction dated Wednesday, June 2nd.
-The stock was sold at an average price of $52.23, for a total value of $279,273.81.
-Company insiders own 1.45% of the company’s stock.
+In other Avient news, SVP Michael A. Garratt sold 5,347 shares of the business’s stock in a transaction dated Wednesday, June 2nd.
+The shares were sold at an average price of $52.23, for a total transaction of $279,273.81.
+1.45% of the stock is owned by corporate insiders.

 About Avient